 Synopsis:

-Concrete Genie follows the heartwarming journey of a bullied teen named Ash, who escapes his troubles by bringing his colorful imagination to life in his sketchbook, while exploring his hometown of Denska – a once bright and bustling seaside town now polluted by Darkness.
+Concrete Genie follows the heartwarming journey of a bullied teen named Ash, who escapes his troubles by bringing his colorful imagination to life in his sketchbook while exploring his hometown of Denska—once a bright, bustling seaside town, now polluted by Darkness.

 Publisher: Sony Interactive Entertainment

-Reviewed on: PlayStation 4 (PS4 Pro Unit) — PSVR played on base PS4
+Reviewed on: PlayStation 4 (PS4 Pro); PSVR tested on base PS4

 Cast: Simon Lathrop, Lily Sanfelippo, Michael Johnston, Vinay Edwards, Jake T. Getman, Kelli Jordan